COMPETITION LAW PRIVATE ACTIONS

 To commence a competition law class action a representative plaintiff must first obtain leave (“certification”) to commence the action as a class action after which, if certification is granted, the action proceeds on the merits.

-One of the primary issues relating to the certification of competition law class actions to date has been difficulties arising from the calculation of damages and, in particular, the challenges in some cases of calculating damages in the context of indirect purchasers (i.e., where it is alleged that that direct purchasers passed on, for example, a price-fixing overcharge to a second downstream level of consumers).
-As a result, much of the contested activity in relation to Canadian competition law class actions has been at the certification stage of proceedings.
+One of the primary issues relating to the certification of competition law class actions to date has been difficulties arising from the calculation of damages and, in particular, the challenges in some cases of calculating damages in the context of so-called “indirect purchasers” (i.e., where it is alleged that that direct purchasers passed on, for example, a price-fixing overcharge from manufacturers to a second downstream level of consumers).

-The limitation period during which plaintiffs must commence a private action under the Act is two years from the later of: (a) the day on which the relevant anti-competitive conduct was engaged in (or court or Tribunal order was contravened) or (b) the day when any criminal proceedings were “finally disposed of”.
+The limitation period during which plaintiffs must commence a private civil action under the Act is two years from the later of: (i) the day on which the relevant anti-competitive conduct was engaged in (or court or Tribunal order was contravened) or (ii) the day when any criminal proceedings were “finally disposed of”.

 Under section 36 of the Act, the potential remedies for a successful competition law private action are the actual damages (i.e., compensatory damages) proven as a result of the criminal violation (or breach of a Tribunal or court order).